WU-BIMAC/MicroMetaApp-docs/docs/tutorials/download.rst

   :width: 90%
   :align: center

-  Un-zip and launch Micro-Meta App.
+  Figure 5: Un-zip and launch Micro-Meta App.

 *************************************
 C - Download from the Firefox browser